TYPO3GmbH/ext-hubspot/Documentation/Administrators/Index.rst

 By clicking on your username in the upper right hand corner, you will find the menu item "Integrations".
 Here you can generate a new API key.
 Hubspot allows you to generate only one API key at a time.
-This means that each and every integration and aplication share this one key.
+This means that each and every integration and application share this one key.
 The key belongs to a specific installation and not to an individual user.

 How to find your Portal ID